-15. If you need to stop the test before it completes, click the Stop button in the Bluehill test workspace (refer to "Stop a test" on page 3-13).
+17. If you need to stop the test before it completes, press the STOP button on the control panel or click the Stop button in the Bluehill test workspace (refer to "Stop a test" on page 3-13).

 If during the test a condition develops that could affect the safety of an operator or could damage the specimen or test equipment, press the Emergency Stop button on the front of the frame.

-- 16. When the test is complete, remove the specimen by first releasing the upper grip followed by the lower grip. - 17.
-Bring the crosshead back to gauge length by clicking the Return button in the Bluehill test workspace. - 18.
+- 18. When the test is complete, remove the specimen by first releasing the upper grip followed by the lower grip. - 19.
+Bring the crosshead back to gauge length by pressing the RETURN button on the control panel or by clicking the Return button in the Bluehill test workspace.
+The system is ready for the next specimen. - 20.
 After all specimens are tested, click the Finish button in the Bluehill test workspace.